Reviewing Blue Bird (BLBD) & Miller Industries (MLR)

 |N/A

-Blue Bird currently has a consensus price target of $23.50, suggesting a potential upside of 21.64%.
+Blue Bird presently has a consensus target price of $23.50, indicating a potential upside of 22.27%.
 Given Blue Bird’s higher probable upside, research analysts clearly believe Blue Bird is more favorable than Miller Industries.

 Dividends

-Miller Industries pays an annual dividend of $0.72 per share and has a dividend yield of 2.7%.
+Miller Industries pays an annual dividend of $0.72 per share and has a dividend yield of 2.6%.
 Blue Bird does not pay a dividend.
-Miller Industries has increased its dividend for 2 consecutive years.
+Miller Industries has raised its dividend for 2 consecutive years.

+Blue Bird has a beta of 1.47, meaning that its stock price is 47% more volatile than the S&P 500.
+Comparatively, Miller Industries has a beta of 0.6, meaning that its stock price is 40% less volatile than the S&P 500.

 Profitability